thesassway/thesassway.com/source/intermediate/spriting-with-compass.markdown

 ## The easy way

-The easiest way to build your sprite sheet is to use the Compass's magic import directive:
+The easiest way to build your sprite sheet is to use the Compass’s magic import directive:

     :::scss
     @import "images/toolbar/*.png";